kirak-kim/Unity-Blendshape-Test-Github/README.md

-Unity implementation test of facial expression using blendshape
+#Unity implementation test of facial expression using blendshape

 Using:
-Rage BMLNet,
+*Rage BMLNet
-Unity-Runtime-Animation-Recorder,
+*Unity-Runtime-Animation-Recorder
-Unity-Humanoid-FacialExpressions,
+*Unity-Humanoid-FacialExpressions